zstumgoren/bls-api/docs/api_bls.md

 Next, click back over to `main.py`.

 Update the `Entry point` value to `county_data`.
-This is the name of the Python function that will be called when the API's URL is called.
+This is the name of the Python function that will be invoked when the API's URL is called.

 Next, replace the contents of `main.py` with the following code and then click `DEPLOY` at the bottom of the page.
 This step will take a minute or two.